Denmark Vesey: Aftermath

-In August both Governor Bennett and Mayor Hamilton published accounts of the insurrection and Court proceedings.
-Bennett downplayed the danger posed by the alleged crisis, and argued that the Court's executions and lack of due process damaged the state's reputation.
+In August, Governor Bennett and Mayor Hamilton published accounts of the insurrection and Court proceedings.
+Bennett downplayed the danger posed by the alleged crisis and argued that the Court's executions and lack of due process damaged the state's reputation.
 But Hamilton captured the public with his 46-page account, which became the "received version" of a narrowly avoided bloodbath and citizens saved by the city's and Court's zeal and actions.
-Hamilton attributed the insurrection to the influence of black Christianity and the AME African Church, an increase in slave literacy, and misguided paternalism by masters toward slaves.
-In October the Court issued its Report, shaped by Hamilton.
+Hamilton attributed the insurrection to the influence of black Christianity and the AME African Church, an increase in slave literacy, and misguided paternalism by slave-holders toward slaves.
+In October, the Court issued its Report, shaped by Hamilton.